 South China Sea Dispute Causes

 The maritime disputes in the South China Sea impact on a series of regional bilateral relations and continue to trouble ties between China and the Association of Southeast Asian Nations (ASEAN).
-There are various reasons that have led to the dispute regarding the South China Sea.
+Various reasons have led to the dispute regarding the South China Sea.
 Given below are the causes for the South China Sea Dispute:

 - The main cause of this dispute is the claim of different territories over the Sea and territorial demarcation of the sea.